The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Conclusions

-\item We find that the shape dependence of both $\zeta$ and $Q$ is impacted differently by variations in $M_\nu$ and $\sigma_8$.
-In particular, the main differences are found for elongated triangles in $\zeta$ and for both elongated and right-angled ones for $Q$.
+\item We found that the shape dependence of $\zeta$ and $Q$ is affected differently by variations in $M_\nu$ and $\sigma_8$.
+In particular, the main differences were found for elongated triangles in $\zeta$ and for elongated and right-angled ones for $Q$.
 The average detectability shows discrepancies of $\gtrsim 7\sigma$ on elongated triangles between massive-neutrino and varying-$\sigma_8$ simulations, while remaining below $\lesssim 2\sigma$ for other configurations.
 For $Q$, right-angled and elongated triangles yield discrepancies of $\gtrsim 3\sigma$, whereas the remaining shapes are consistent within $\sim 1\sigma$. \end{itemize}

-This work represents an important step in the framework of higher-order statistics, as it shows, for the first time in the literature for the 3PCF, the possibility of employing it as a cosmological tool beyond the standard $\Lambda$CDM model.
-In particular, it highlights its potential to constrain the sum of neutrino masses and break parameter degeneracies which limit the gain achievable from analyses relying solely on 2-point statistics, as we have shown for the $M_\nu - \sigma_8$ degeneracy.
-The extent to which this potential can be effectively unlocked will significantly depend on the smallest scales that can be accurately modeled, a challenging task due to the increasing impact of nonlinearities.
-For reference, scales below $\sim 20$ \mpch\ are currently excluded from the validity range of perturbative models \citep[e.g.,][]{SlepianEisenstein15_model, SlepianEisenstein17_model, Farina24, KamalinejadSlepian25b}.
-Moreover, the maximum amount of information from clustering studies can be extracted by jointly analyzing lower- and higher-order statistics, as well as by including different observational probes, e.g., CMB.
-In this work, we have focused extensively on the 3PCF, with the aim of exploring those approaches in future works.
+This work showed for the first time in the literature that the 3PCF might be employed as a cosmological tool beyond the standard $\Lambda$CDM model, in particular, for probing neutrino masses.
+The extent to which this potential can be effectively unlocked will significantly depend on the smallest scales that can be accurately modeled, a challenging task due to the increasing effect of nonlinearities.
+For reference, scales below $\sim 20$ \mpch\ are currently excluded from the validity range of perturbative models \citep[e.g.,][]{SlepianEisenstein15_model, SlepianEisenstein17_model, KamalinejadSlepian25, Farina26}.
+Moreover, the maximum amount of information from clustering studies can be extracted by jointly analyzing lower- and higher-order statistics, as well as by including different observational probes, for example, CMB.
+We focused extensively on the 3PCF, with the aim of exploring these approaches in future works.